renatomcc/compass-challenge3/README.md

    Create a .env file in the root directory and add the following:

-   env
+    ```
+   .env
    MONGO_URL=your-mongodb-connection-string
    SECRET=your-secret-key
    PORT=your-preferred-port

-   Replace your-mongodb-connection-string with your MongoDB connection string and set a secure SECRET for JWT token generation.
+- Replace your-mongodb-connection-string with your MongoDB connection string
+- Replace your-preferred-port with your preferred port
+- Set a secure SECRET for JWT token generation.

 4. **Run the application:**